Solar Panels for Ephphata School for the Deaf - Phase 2

 Your Gift Makes a Big Difference!

+When the carpentry workshop functions at full capacity, the school will be able to enroll more students.
 The administrative office will have access to their computers during the day when power outages are most frequent.

 Back to Top